dfoster29/liri/README.md

 The Spotify API will display information about a given track such as the artist, album, and a preview mp3 link.

-the Twitter API will return tweets for a set twitter account.
+the Twitter API will return a tweet and the time it was created for a set twitter account.